CharlieJT/The-Monkees/README.md

  Google fonts are used to create various different fonts throughout the website.
  * 'Luckiest Guy': Used for headings.
- * 'Oswald': Used for the form and page paragraphs
+ * 'Oswald': Used for the form and page paragraphs.
  * 'Helvetica': Used for buttons.